OSH Answers Fact Sheets

 Do personal factors contribute to musculoskeletal problems?

 Other factors of a strictly personal nature also contribute to our risk for MSI.
-These include our state of health or fitness, our addictions, our life style, our posture, and our work habits.
-These are the focus of this document.
+These include our state of health or fitness, our life style, our posture, and our work habits.
+These factors are the focus of this document.

 State of health

-Poor physical fitness, and the obesity that frequently results from it, also makes us more susceptible to musculoskeletal injuries.
-For example, poor fitness, particularly when combined with a body weight above the "ideal," is a prime cause of weariness and fatigue which are commonly recognized to be factors that can contribute to the onset of MSI.
-So, although there is no direct relation between poor fitness (and possible overweight), and muscular discomfort and eventual injury, we can regard a lack of fitness as a strong risk factor for injury, and any feeling of fatigue as a warning signal.
+Poor physical fitness, and obesity make us more susceptible to musculoskeletal injuries.
+For example, poor fitness is a prime cause of weariness and fatigue which are also commonly recognized to be factors that can contribute to the onset of MSI.
+So, although there is no direct relation between poor fitness and muscular discomfort and eventual injury, we can regard a lack of fitness as a strong risk factor for injury, and any feeling of fatigue as a warning signal.

 Do individual work habits affect your health?